iashishbhandari/ABNetworkKit/README.md

 ###  ABOperationProtocol

-A struct Operation needs to be created for attaching HTTP requests to the `ABNetworkDispatcher`.
-It will confirm to `ABOperationProtocol`
+A Operation struct needs to be created for attaching HTTP requests to the `ABNetworkDispatcher`.
+It will conform to `ABOperationProtocol`

 ```swift